ptarroso/ptarroso.github.io/_posts/2020-05-27-GameofLife.md

 There is an implicit third rule that is all other cells remain dead or die in the following generation.
 There are many relations to the biological world.
 For instance, rule no.1 is related to survival when resources are adequate and rule no.2 is related to reproduction.
 Conway and enthusiasts of Game of Life soon discovered that [patterns](https://www.conwaylife.com/wiki/Category:Patterns) with some specific behavior could be produced and start naming them: blocks, loaf, gliders, spaceships, glider guns, etc. Some of these patterns are immutable, some generate oscillating patterns that return to the original pattern every few generations.
 But others, like gliders, move on the plane where the Game of Life occurs.
 There are still patterns that might not move but its configuration allow to generate secondary patterns that do move (e.g. glider guns).

 Conway wasn't sure if the Game of Life was mathematics.
 But, Conway, it might not be math by your standards, but surely it is beautiful!
 In fact it relates to all questions stemming from a seminal one: how can complexity arise from simplicity?
-The patterns discovered allowed to do more than only a seemingly live game: they allowed to generate communication between patterns and even pattern that allow to perform any kind of [computation](http://rendell-attic.org/gol/utm/index.htm).
+The patterns discovered allowed to do more than only a seemingly live game: they allowed to generate communication between patterns and even patterns that allow to perform any kind of [computation](http://rendell-attic.org/gol/utm/index.htm).
 This idea of self-organization emerging spontaneously is a powerful analogy to many systems like emergence of consciousness (heavily discussed by Daniel Dennett in his books) or, ultimately, emergence of life from simple raw materials.

 ## gameR package